Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Notes](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Notes01.png "[Notes]")

 - *Comments*
 Enter any further relevant information in this section.
-The information entered here is displayed in the *Comments* column in the *Customer/supplier* tab.
+The information entered here is displayed in the *Comments* column in the *Customer/supplier list* tab.

 - [SAVE]